 - 3 cloves garlic, minced

-- 1 tablespoon canola oil
+- 1 tablespoon neutral oil such as vegetable oil or canola oil

-- 1 1/2 tablespoons oyster sauce
+- 1 1/2 tablespoons oyster sauce or vegetarian oyster sauce

-- 1 teaspoon shaoxing wine or dry sherry
+- 1 teaspoon Shaoxing wine or dry sherry

 - 1 teaspoon soy sauce

-- ground black pepper to taste
+- Ground black pepper, to taste

 Instructions